devstream-io/devstream/docs/core-concepts/variables.md

 You can specify the path/to/your/variablesFile.yaml in the main config.
 See the [config](./config.md) section for more details.

-## Default Variable File
+## Default Variables File

-If `varFile` isn't specified explicitly in the main config, `variables.yaml` under the current directory will be used.
-If this file doesn't exist, and no user-specified var file is provided, the config won't be rendered with any variables.
+No default variables file will be loaded.
+You _must_ specify which var file to use explicitly in the main config.

 ## Using a Variables File